hernantz/blog/content/its-the-competition-stupid.md

 > full consequences of their decisions.
 >
 > <cite>[To survive, the game of business needs to update its rules][1]</cite>.
 Tim O'Reilly.

+Every policy that any organization imposes is an experiment basically.
+If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
+Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.
+Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best.

+See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
+Unforetold consequences of well [intentioned initiatives][7].

+The cost of switching to a different provider of public services is too high and sometimes unaffordable for a member of a society.
+The only choices left are:

+- You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
+- You go outlaw
+- You change your government (if you are luky via elections or, if you are really unluky, via a revolution)

+Much more is achieved by lots of trial an error experiments rather than a single big plan

 Ejemplo de los containers
 https://www.flexport.com/blog/port-automation-oakland-rotterdam/